OneCrazyCoder/MMOGamepadOverlay/README.md

     # Below treats face buttons like a D-pad
     FPad = Move

+Each of these (including the analog sticks) are otherwise treated as 4 separate buttons like "LStickUp" or "DPadDown", etc. when want to assign each direction to a separate function.

+### Button actions
-When the button is specified by itself, it is treated as the action "press and hold", meaning that in the earlier examples, the right mouse button will be pressed and held for as long as R2 is pressed and held.
-Other actions can be specified instead, and each button can have multiple commands assigned to it at once such as for a tap vs a hold.
+When the *property name* is simply the button name by itself like in the above examples, it is treated as the action "press and hold".
+So in the earlier ``R2 = RMB`` example, the right mouse button will be pressed when R2 is, held for an long as R2 is held, and released when R2 is released.

+Other "button actions" can be specified instead, and each button can have multiple Commands assigned to it at once such as for a "tap" vs a "hold."
 For example:

     [Scheme]
     R2 = A